Recent research suggests that when it comes to lead generation marketing many marketing agencies engage in some risky behavior.

-9. Analyze, optimize
+9. Analyze, optimize your lead generation marketing

 Even top marketers don’t get everything right the first time — and that’s why, when it comes to technology, the biggest separator of leading performers from average ones is the adoption of analytics software.
 According to a report from Aberdeen, best-in-class marketers are 58% more likely to incorporate analytics tools into their stack.

 These are tools like the free and powerful Google Analytics, used together with others like Instapage’s A/B testing platform, Crazy Egg’s heat map software, Kissmetrics customer journey analyzer, and many more.

 With insights gained from those tools, you’ll be able to quickly make optimizations to your campaign — whether it be a different form, a new headline, or an alternate source of traffic.
 The only way to know how to improve your campaign is to know how it’s performing in the first place.

 Always connect all your ads to personalized post-click landing pages to lower your cost per customer acquisition.
 Start creating your dedicated post-click pages by signing up for an Instapage Enterprise demo today.